Perefin/watson-unreal-sdk-plugin/README.md

 The credentials for each service contain either a `username`, `password` and endpoint `url` **or** an `apikey` and endpoint `url`.

 **WARNING:** You are responsible for securing your own credentials.
 Any user with your service credentials can access your service instances!

+##Configure your Watson Conversation Workspace ID
+1. Log in to Bluemix at https://bluemix.net
+1. Go to Watson Conversation
+1. Launch Conversation Tool by clicking Launch Tool
+1. Click on the settings icon (three dots) on the Workspace you want to use
+1. Click View Details
+1. Copy & Past Workspace ID into MyPawn.cpp

 ## Create Microphone Action Mapping
 1. Edit -> Project Settings -> Input -> Bindings -> Action Mapping -> Choose a name -> Choose a microphone hotkey -> Close